MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-add-or-remove-a-store.md

 mtps_version: v=office.15
 ---

-# Add or Remove a Store
+# Add or remove a store

 This example shows how to add and remove a store in a given profile.